Passive smoking

 Passive smoke is classed as cancer-causing by the World Health Organization and there are no safe levels of exposure.
 Passive smoking can cause premature death, disease and disability in adults and children.

-In children: passive smoking can increase the severity of asthma symptoms and lead to new asthma cases.
+In children, passive smoking can increase the severity of asthma symptoms and lead to new asthma cases.
 It can also cause coughing and wheezing and other illnesses such as middle-ear problems.
+It can also reduce how well the lungs work, which is particularly dangerous for children as their lungs are still developing.

 Top tips for healthy lungs